 See also a Profile interview at this link.
 Full text follows below.

 The content of this blog is protected by the copyright laws of the U.S. Please see this reference if you have questions about “Fair Use” of this material.
-The RSS feed is for your personal use only.
+The blog RSS feed is for your personal use only.
 You may not use it to populate another Internet site.
 Contact me for permission to republish my blog posts for academic or nonprofit use.

 Emails or texts sent to this blog about its content will be considered to be comments for publication unless otherwise noted.
 The default condition is that you are on the record unless you ask in the email to be anonymous or want to provide a comment privately without publication.